pc-m/transcript-demo/README.md

 # Asterisk Live transcript demo

-This is a simple demo showing how to use the Asterisk ARI externalMedia resource and Google Speech API to get a transcript of a call.
+This repo contains two simple demos showing how to use the Asterisk ARI externalMedia resource and another one using res_ari_stream to get a live transcription of a call.

+The ARI demo creates an application that starts a bridge, the voice in that bridge will be translated.

+The res_ari_stream demo can listen to an arbitrary channel

 ## Installing